How to deliver superior value to your clients? You should understand their needs better than anyone else, and then deliver on those needs.

 Example of Value Curves With Metrics

 The tool consists of two parts: the left-hand side contains Elements of Performance that are important to MIC’s.
 The right-hand side contains scales (i.e. 1-10 scale) for every EoP.
 Here you can put a mark on the scale based on value delivered by your product (if it exists) and your competitors.
 When you connect those marks, you get the Value Curves for your competitors’ offerings.
-And you can already draw many conclusions out of it.
+And, already, you can draw many conclusions out of it.

 You can also use Best In Class curve to connect best elements of multiple competitors.
 Value Curves With Metrics help us better understand, prioritize and most importantly, communicate what should be done to deliver superior value.
 Using To Be Value Curve is a great tool for project management and communication of goals among team members.